FherStk/isard-scripts/README.md

 The app can be installed within any IsardVDI's virtual machine running an Ubuntu (Server and Desktop) 22.04 LTS & 24.04 LTS:

 1. Deploy the app cloning the repo: `git clone https://github.com/FherStk/isard-scripts.git`
+1. Go to the repo folder: `cd isard-scripts`
-1. Go to the current distro's folder: `cd ubuntu-24.04`
+1. Now to your current distro's folder: `cd ubuntu-24.04`
-1. Then, install the app with **sudo** (it will be installed at /etc/isard-scripts):
+1. Then, install the app with **sudo** (it will be installed at /etc/isard-scripts) and clean the bash history:
 ```
-cd isard-scripts
 sudo ./install.sh
 history -c
 ```